jooy2/vitepress-sidebar/docs/en/guide/options.md

 - Type: `boolean`
 - Default: `false`

 Sort the items in the menu item by name.

-Normally, folder scans are done with an ascending name sort, so the default sort is applied without this option applied, but if you use the `useTitleFromFileHeading` or `useTitleFromFrontmatter` options, you may need to re-sort by name because the menu name changes.
-This option forces sorting by name even for changed menu names.
+When no sorting option is used, items are already ordered by the name of the file or folder they come from, which is not the same thing as soon as the menu name comes from somewhere else.
+This option sorts by the menu name as it is displayed, which is what you want with the `useTitleFromFileHeading` or `useTitleFromFrontmatter` options.

+The two also differ in how they compare: the order of the scan is by code unit, so that a project builds the same everywhere, while this option compares the way the reader of a language would.

 ## `sortMenusByFileDatePrefix`